jpdery/moobile-core-doc/Source/Guides/UsingTransitions.md

 ### Note

-If you are using google chrome, make sure you start it using the `--allow-file-access-from-files` [as explained here](http://code.google.com/p/chromium/issues/detail?id=40787) or it might not work properly.
+If you are using Google Chrome, make sure you start it using the `--allow-file-access-from-files` command line option [as explained here](http://code.google.com/p/chromium/issues/detail?id=40787) or it might not work properly.

 ## Introduction